 Food and Water

 Mice and rats, like other rodents and pests, typically enter homes in search of food and water.
-That’s part of the reason many rodent infestations start in the kitchen.
+These resources are the opposite of a rodent deterrent and part of the reason many rodent infestations start in the kitchen.
 Another place you may find rodents is in your basement or utility access where you’re likely to notice leaky pipes that serve as a water source for these scurrying menaces.

 Shelter